 - Problem sets: 28%.
-There will be 8 of these, assigned weekly, with the first one distributed on Sep 29.
+There will be 8 of these, assigned weekly, with the first one distributed on Jan 26.
 These will be a mix of mathematical problems and openended verbal questions.
 They will be coarsely graded.
 The lowest problem set grade will be dropped, and the other 7 counted for 4% each. - Term paper: 32%.
 You will pick a problem in distributive justice that is not already covered in this course, and develop an approach for thinking about it.
 You do not have to come to firm conclusions.
-A short, informal proposal (worth 2% out of the 32%) will be due on Nov 17, and the paper itself will be due on Dec 8.
+A short, informal proposal (worth 2% out of the 32%) will be due on Mar 9, and the paper itself will be due on Apr 8.
 More detailed instructions will be given later. - Final exam: 40%.
-The exam will be held in person and will be open-book.
+The default plan is that this exam will be held in-person, but if in-person activities do not resume then it will be held as an online assessment instead.
+In either case, the exam will be open-book.
 Content will be similar to the problem set questions.
 A practice exam will be posted near the end of term.